Tag Archives: academic

 I was right, too.
 Well, sort of.

-To my shock, a few yards away I spotted a celebrity in the crowd at Universal Studios.
+To my shock, a few yards away, I spotted a celebrity in the crowd at Universal Studios.
 I saw the back of his head, and then he turned just enough for me to see his profile.
 He wasn’t Tom Cruise.
 He wasn’t Mel Gibson.
 He wasn’t exactly your Prince Charming … Of course, my kids didn’t know of him.
-Yep, I called out his name and he looked right at me and wave.
-It was he all right.
+Yep, I called out his name, and he waved right at me.
+It was he, all right.
 Tiny Tim!
-His song, Tiptoed Through the Tulips played in my head for the rest of that day.
+His song, Tiptoe Through the Tulips played in my head for the rest of that day.

 Come morning, on to Yosemite National Park.
 As far as the eye could see, the view was breathtaking, beautiful, and serene.
-We enjoyed a picnic and watched a waterfall close by, and then the little ones wanted to go exploring.
+We enjoyed a picnic and watched a waterfall nearby, and then the little ones wanted to explore.
 Wherever Mark led, the children followed.
 The kids trailed him, fearlessly climbing one rock after another.
-I never cared much for heights, so I stayed on “lower” ground taking pictures.
+I never cared much for heights, so I took pictures on “lower” ground.

 Just as I started to worry, weren’t there bears around?
 My kiddos raced down the trail with Mark in tow.